withastro/astro/.changeset/empty-fans-reflect.md

 })
 ```

-It will create references under the hood, making `env.d.ts` optional if you haven't made any change to it:
+It will create references under the hood, making `env.d.ts` only necessary if you have added custom type declarations:

 ```diff
 -/// <reference types="astro/client" />